EdwardBetts/FincLab/README.md

 -------------------------------------
 Download Historical Stock Information
 -------------------------------------
 On the first run, FincLab downloads historical daily price series up to the day before yesterday (three days ago).
 Such data fetching is completed via 'yahoo.finance.historicaldata' table.
-A sample YQL command is:
-.. code: sql
-    select * from yahoo.finance.historicaldata where symbol = "YHOO" and startDate = "2009-09-11" and endDate = "2010-03-10"

 More recent data are fetched on a daily basis from a different table.
 More variables are available in this method (e.g. market cap), however, such data are only available at the time when fetching occurs.
 The server is programmed to begin the fetching process after market closes.